picodata/sbroad/doc/design/global_tables_rfc.md

 #### 17.

-A more complex query with global tables like join/union/except/groupby/aggregates will produce distribution Any/Global, which in turn will require some data motion for subquery:
+A more complex query with global tables like join/union/except/groupby/aggregates will produce the Any/Global distribution, which in turn will require some data motion for subquery:

 ```sql